Utah hosts 50-year anniversary of the Chief National Guard Bureau Biathlon Championships at Soldier Hollow

-MIDWAY, UTAH — Soldiers and Airmen from nearly twenty U.S. states compete in the Sprint Race at the 50th anniversary Chief of the National Guard Bureau Biathlon Championships at Soldier Hollow Nordic Center, Feb.
+MIDWAY, UTAH — Staff Sgt.
+Tadhg Nakada gives some brief insight into competing with the Utah Biathlon Team.
+Soldiers and Airmen from nearly twenty U.S. states compete in the Sprint Race at the 50th anniversary Chief of the National Guard Bureau Biathlon Championships at Soldier Hollow Nordic Center, Feb.
 17-21, 2024.
 The Utah National Guard hosted the national biathlon competition consisting of cross-country skiing and competitive shooting events that test the warriors’ endurance and marksmanship.

-All video production elements used with permission under appropriate license.
-Depictions of commercial products or images do not imply endorsement by the Department of Defense nor by the Utah National Guard.

 |Date Taken: